What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 Social Engineering: Knowledge of phishing attack countermeasures and social engineering techniques.

-f) Continuous Learning: Cybersecurity is a dynamic field where new threats are always developing.
-The most recent security developments, vulnerabilities, and defense strategies must be kept in mind by ethical hackers.
+f)Continuous Learning: Cybersecurity is a dynamic field where new threats are always developing.
+The importance of staying up-to-date with the latest security developments, vulnerabilities, and defense strategies cannot be overstated for ethical hackers.

 Job Roles and Responsibilities